Is CBD Safe for Pets

 CBD, or cannabidiol to use its full name, is a non-toxic cannabinoid or bioactive compound found in cannabis.
 It's becoming an increasingly popular supplement for humans, but what about CBD for animal companions?

-Although a relative newcomer to the pet care market, humans have used cannabis as a cure-all for centuries.
+Although a relative newcomer to the pet care market, humans have used cannabis for centuries.
 Early written records mention cannabis use as far back as the 6th century.¹ Studies on CBD for pets are still in their infancy, although it has been heavily studied for its therapeutic effects in humans.

 Both THC and CBD are cannabinoids found in the Cannabis Sativa plant, which has different strains.
 The cannabis plant is rich in tetrahydrocannabinol (THC), which is intoxicating and causes the “high” feeling.
 In contrast, hemp plants contain more CBD and have minimal THC levels, meaning it doesn't cause intoxication when consumed by humans or animals.
 In this guide on CBD for pets, we'll discuss how you can use CBD for dogs and cats and why it’s essential to find the proper dosage of CBD for pets.

 What is CBD oil?